beach road and sea

 It’s the dream situation – you have a great idea or a talent, you set up a company, things take off and many years later, you have a valuable company that you and your family rely on to provide meaningful work and security for the future.

-However, times are tough and those reserves that have built up are at risk.
+However, those reserves that have built up are at risk.
 Trading companies may protect shareholders with limited liability protection, but the assets in the company itself are potentially 'up for grabs' should your business come under pressure or you suffer an unexpected (and uninsured) catastrophe.
 Commonly, value can be stored up in commercial property, or in surplus cash reserves.

 Your options?